The Short Version:

 While living in Chicago, I met my amazing husband, Matthew Cordell.
 To see how we met, click on the zines link and read the article “How I Met My Husband: A Zine Love Story.”
 He really is my best friend, traveling companion, creative inspiration, and lounging buddy.
 We moved out of the city when I decided I couldn’t take the noise and smells any longer (I have bionic senses).
 Our house is in a town ten minutes away from the Illinois/Wisconsin border, which makes a lot of drives feel like mini vacations.
 I love it.

-When I’m not writing, I love to travel.
-Most of the money I save (that's not for my kids' college tuition or the impending implosion of my fifteen year-old car) goes toward vacations, and it never feels squandered.
+When I’m not writing, I love to travel (although having two young kids has put a temporary damper on too much of it).
 I have been to forty-six states, Australia, Denmark, Italy, England and Canada.
 My dream life would be spent on a never-ending road trip (with a home to stop at whenever I want).
 I never feel happier than when I am on the road, awaiting the next crazy museum or welcoming town.
 I get dreamy just writing this.

 There’s probably more I should add, but this is already really long.
 For those who stuck with it and read all the way to this part: thank you.
 And now for even more Julie trivia…

 While I was an undergraduate film major, I interned on my then favorite TV show, Nickelodeon’s The Adventures of Pete and Pete.
+(Check me out on Buzzfeed!)
 I lived on people’s couches for the summer in New York City and did various tasks for the show.
 Remember Nona and her arm cast?
 One of my jobs was to find a doctor to make her a removable cast.
 I found one who did it for free, trading for autographed pictures to give his kids.

 I have had several tiny brushes with fame.

 I am the Webmaster of this site (I was also a Dungeon Master for many years), with my husband as the website's artist.
-Let me know what you think of the site.
+Sorry if it's not so fancy.